woshialex/inspire_hand_ws/inspire_hand_sdk/readme.md

 # inspire hand sdk controller

-run python dds_publish.py to publish DDS messages that set hand pose run drive.py to drive the hand to move around (based on the received messages)
+run control.py to publish control DDS messages and receive state DDS messages run drive.py to drive the hand to move around (based on the received messages)